greg-hoff/module8_IS601/readme_greg.md

     d. revised all tests so that third parameter is accepted. add, subt, mult may use 2 or 3 inputs
     e. division ignores third input
 4. added tooltip to division button to signal that the third input is ignored.
+5. updated starlette and fastapi to fix security error.
+6. built latest program version recorded demo apologies for submitting the assignment late, work and life got in the way. had a lot of fun with this one though.

     Dockerhub URL: